sheltermanager/asm3/doc/manual/service.rst

 If you are using sheltermanager.com, or have enabled the option CACHE_SERVICE_RESPONSES in your sitedefs.py, please be aware that some service call responses are cached for performance.
-The cache time is indicated with the call below.
+The cache time is indicated with the call below, along with whether credentials are needed and any permissions.

 While the examples here show passing the parameters with HTTP GET requests, you can POST the parameters too if you prefer.

-The service requires the following parameters:
+The service requires at least the following parameters:

 * account: If this is a sheltermanager.com service call, the user's account number.
 Can be omitted for other installations.

+* method: A service method to call.

 * username: A valid ASM user.
-For the majority of calls, this user must have the "View Animal" permission.
+Not all methods need a username and password.

 * password: A valid ASM password.

 From a security standpoint, it's better to create at least one ASM user dedicated to calling the service to assist with audit trails and to lock it down so an attacker with the URL cannot change your data or view anything you don't want them to.

-* method: A service method to call

-* animalid / title: An animal ID or title depending on the service method called.
+You can also set "Can Login" to NO in the user account to prevent it logging in to the UI, but still use it to access the service.

 Animal Datasets
 ---------------